felippemr/felipper-client/README.md

 ## Development status

 This project is actively maintained by the maintainers listed in the MAINTAINERS file.
-There are no major items on the project roadmap at this time, however bug fixes and new features may be added from time to time.
-We are open to contributions from the community as well.

 ## Contacts

-The project maintainers can be reached via email at adam.savitzky@carta.com or luis.montiel@carta.com.
+The project maintainers can be reached via email at raposo.felippe@gmail.com

 ## Discussion